-When you can take care of everything for $850, and are dealing with a family-owned funeral business, why should you pay more than this?
+When you can take care of everything for under one thousand dollars, and are dealing with a family-owned funeral business, why should you pay more than this?

-What is included in the $850 Simple Cremation Package?
+What is included in a Direct Cremation Package?

 - Collection of the deceased from the place of death

 - Shelter of the deceased

 - Filing of death certificate and cremation permit